-The Ultimate Guide to Grilling Vegetables, According to Professional Chefs
+The Ultimate Guide to Grilling Vegetables

-Summertime is synonymous with grill season.
+Summer is synonymous with grill season.
 We’d be hard-pressed to find a more delicious way to sear burgers, pork chops, ribs, or chicken quarters, but don’t forget about all the non-meat ingredients that taste great with some grill marks and a little char.

-Visit a farmers market and ask questions
+Visit a farmers' market and ask questions.

-Pick the right sauce for every vegetable
+Pick the right sauce for every vegetable.

-Nail the perfect char
+Nail the perfect char.

-When grilling over a wood-fire, most people think the larger the fire, the better the flavor.
+When grilling over a wood fire, most people think the larger the fire, the better the flavor.
 However, cooking directly over a large flame will burn the outside without allowing the vegetables to fully cook.
 The key to great grilling is actually about the cinder.
 For a more consistent product, wait until the wood to burns down into red-hot coals, then start grilling the vegetables and don’t play with them too much.
 As the vegetable becomes charred, move it away from the direct heat and allow it to cook indirectly.

-Move from direct to indirect heat
+Move from direct to indirect heat.

 No one likes mushy vegetables, and this is caused by a few different things: heat that isn’t intense enough, cooking too far away from the heat, or being cooked for too long.
 For starters, make sure you have red hot cinder under your grill.
 There are two types of grilling, direct and indirect heat so start the vegetables on direct heat over the cinder and then move them to the outside for indirect heat.
 Make sure to check the vegetables and pull them away from heat when they are just about done.
 Their internal heat will allow them to finish cooking without getting over-done.

-Finish strong by seasoning your vegetables–or make them into a sauce
+Finish strong by seasoning your vegetables–or make them into a sauce.

 You can finish any grilled vegetable with sea salt, lime juice, olive oil, and parsley.
 You can make sauces from grilled vegetables as well.
 For example, take Ají peppers, grill them over wood and blend them will agave, lime, and oil.
 It’s a perfect finishing sauce for fish, lighter meats, or even other grilled vegetables.